cybre-finn/next-companion/README.md

 * F-Droid (upcoming)
 * manual APK download (upcoming)

+## Usage notes
+* Sign up will never be supported so you have to sign up via the website or the official app
+* Sign out is not supported at the moment
+* Flexzones are not supported at the moment

+## Tested areas
+NextCompanion should work in other cities as well.

+* "Nextbike Norderstedt" Norderstedt, Germany

 ## Features
 * [x] Sign in
 * [x] List of rented bikes